 The distinction between robot and human agents is an important one.
 Telephone Consumer Protection Act (TCPA) compliance regulations note that each call has to be initiated and followed through on until the end of the call by an actual human.
 The use of robot agents is what is referred to as “Power Dialing,” “Predictive Dialing,” or “Robo Dialing.”
 In order to be compliant, you don’t want any of those.

-Instead, we’ve introduced the term of “human power dialing” with Team Dialer, which is our human agent-assisted dialing solution.
-Sales reps that use Team Dialer can consistently make typically over 125 dials and have between 7-10 live conversations in one hour, on average.
+Instead, we’ve introduced the term of “human power dialing” with Team Dialer now known as Agent-Assisted Dialer, which is our human agent-assisted dialing solution.
+Sales reps that use Agent-Assisted Dialer can consistently make typically over 125 dials and have between 7-10 live conversations in one hour, on average.
 Most sales reps need a full day to make over 125 calls, but now, your sales reps can make that number of calls in just one hour.
 Think about the 800% increase in productivity you’ll have when your sales reps are able to reach more people and have more conversations each 8-hour day.

 5 Tips to Improve Your Sales Dialing